vixus0/awful-tools/usage.md

 Defining jobs
 =============

-Jobs are defined using the `Mdjob` function in the `mdclient` module.
+Jobs are defined using the `Mdjob` function in the `mdrunr` module.
 The function signature is as follows:

     Mdjob(name, args, nprocs, mpi_mode, directory)